nimakarimipour/WALAWiki/Getting-Started.md

 `mvn clean verify -DskipTests=true -q`

 Be sure you have a recent version of Maven, at least version 3.0.
 You also need to have the `svn` executable in your path, as an `svn checkout` is performed during the build.
 The first Maven build may take a while, as it must download many dependencies.
 For Eclipse users, once the Maven build is finished, refresh / rebuild your workspace, and the compile errors should disappear.
-(If you didn't install the JSDT plugin, as described [above](http://wala.sourceforge.net/wiki/index.php/UserGuide:Getting_Started#Prerequisites_for_WALA_1.3.5_and_later), you may still see compile errors in the `com.ibm.wala.ide.jsdt.*` projects.)
+(If you didn't install the JSDT plugin, as described [[above|#Prerequisites for WALA 1.3.5 and later]], you may still see compile errors in the `com.ibm.wala.ide.jsdt.*` projects.)

 Alternately, if you don't want to use Maven, there are instructions below for fixing the compile errors by running various Ant build.xml files.